 Once everyone left and the floors had been vacuumed, I was pleasantly surprised by the sweet scent of peaches.
 Dom had found gorgeous peaches at DeKalb Farmer’s Market that had been ripening on the counter and I knew at that moment that a salad of ripe peaches, fresh mozzarella and basil would be just the treat to reward myself for my patience and tolerance.
 Adapted from Jamie Oliver’s Naked Chef Cookbook, this salad (with its torn peaches and cheese ripped into bit-sized shreds) seemed oddly appropriate after a torturous day of refurbishments.
 Jamie's recipe includes a few thin slices of prosciutto or Iberico ham (again shredded into strips), but I think I will go without any manly embellishments this evening.

-2 cups fresh arugula (or mache, or water cress)
+- 2 cups fresh arugula, mache, or cress

 Tear peaches into bite-sized pieces, capturing all juices!
 Whisk peach and lemon juice, olive oil, and salt and pepper together.
 Toss the salad with half the dressing and add more only as needed so as not to drown the salad greens.
 Drain the fresh mozzarella and tear into chunks.
 Arrange the peach wedges and ripped mozzarella on top of the dressed greens.
 Top with basil leaves and a sprinkling of red pepper flakes to taste.